satra/NiPyPe-Paper/nipype_paper.rst

 NiPyPe provides a framework for connecting Interfaces to create a data analysis Workflow.
 In order for Interfaces to be used in a Workflow they need to be encapsulated in either Node or MapNode objects.
-These objects provide Interfaces with additional properties (e.g., hash checking of inputs, caching of results, ability to iterate over inputs).
-Nodes and MapNodes execute underlying Interfaces in their own uniquely named directories, thus providing a mechanism to isolate and track the outputs resulting from executing the Interfaces.
+Node and MapNode objects provide Interfaces with additional properties (e.g., hash checking of inputs, caching of results, ability to iterate over inputs).
+Additionally they execute the underlying interfaces in their own uniquely named directories (almost like a sandbox), thus providing a mechanism to isolate and track the outputs resulting from executing the Interfaces.
+These mechanisms allow not only for provenance tracking, but aid in efficient pipeline execution.
-\ :sup:``[l] <#cmnt12>`_`\ \ :sup:``[m] <#cmnt13>`_`\

 The MapNode class is special sub-class of Node that implements a MapReduce-like architecture (Dean and Ghemawat 2008).
 Encapsulating an